Capital punishment in Utah: History

 The first bill proposing to eliminate the firing squad option was introduced in the Utah House of Representatives in January 1996.
 In 2004, the legislature passed HB180, which removed the right of the condemned to choose the method of execution and left lethal injection as the only remaining option in the state.
 The abolition of the firing squad was not retroactive; three inmates on death row at Utah State Prison who chose this method of execution before the end of February 2004 were to be executed by firing squad under a grandfather clause.
-Utah's most recent execution, that of 49-year-old Ronnie Lee Gardner on June 18, 2010, was the state's third execution by firing squad since the capital punishment moratorium was lifted, and the country's first sanctioned shooting in 14 years.
+The execution of 49-year-old Ronnie Lee Gardner on June 18, 2010, was the state's third execution by firing squad since the capital punishment moratorium was lifted, and the country's first sanctioned shooting in 14 years.

 Legislation signed by Utah Governor Gary Herbert in March 2015 restores the firing squad as a legal method of execution, requiring its use if the state is unable to obtain the necessary lethal injection drugs within 30 days of a scheduled execution.

-Utah is the only state besides Nevada to have ever used the firing squad.
-South Carolina and Oklahoma are the only other states currently allowing firing squads, with Oklahoma allowing them solely in the event that lethal injection, nitrogen hypoxia and electrocution are all declared unconstitutional.
+Utah is the only state besides Nevada and South Carolina to have ever used the firing squad.
+As of July 2025, four inmates remain on death row following the execution of Taberon Honie and the overturning of Douglas Lovell's and Douglas Stewart Carter's death sentences by the Utah Supreme Court.
+The four remaining inmates currently on Utah's death row are Ralph Leroy Menzies, Michael Anthony Archuleta, Von Lester Taylor, and Troy Kell.

 Method

-Following the abolition of the firing squad, lethal injection became the state's only means of execution until 2015, and currently the primary method, with the firing squad being added as a backup method because of pharmaceutical companies' moves to limit the use of their drugs in executions.
+The primary method of execution is lethal injection, however firing squad is also an alternative legal method of execution under Utah law.
+The firing squad is to be used if an inmate sentenced prior to 2004 affirmatively elected firing squad as their preferred method of execution or if, within 30 days of the scheduled execution date, the state cannot obtain the necessary substances to carry out the sentence by lethal injection for an inmate who was sentenced after 2004, or was sentenced prior to 2004 and either affirmatively elected lethal injection or declined to choose a preferred method of execution.

-Executions in Utah are currently performed at the Utah State Prison in Draper, Utah.
+Executions in Utah are currently performed at Utah State Correctional Facility in Salt Lake City, with the first execution being carried out in 2024 in the new execution chamber.
+Prior to July 2022, they were carried out at the Utah State Prison in Draper.
 Because the ethics standards of the American Medical Association forbid physician involvement in executions, other healthcare professionals including paramedics and nurses perform executions in Utah.
 Paramedics and nurses, however, are also forbidden from participation in executions by their own professional organizations' ethics codes.
 The prison protects the anonymity of professionals involved in executions, making it impossible for professional organizations to impose sanctions.